 One of many of the basic pieces of data you’ll need to rely on for SEO is the keywords that your site and pages rank for.

-Your Scroll down and you’ll see the Queries tab.
+When you click the Search Results tab you’ll see the Queries tab.
 Below it, you’ll find every keyword you show up in search results for across your entire website.

 You’ll need to take a few more steps if you want to check what keywords your particular pages rank for.
 To begin, select the Pages option and then the page you wish to review.